 After this realization I became truly empowered.
 Love was no longer such a mystery or an evasive experience dependent on someone else.
 Depth and meaning became something that I could create and not something I had to put pressure on my partner to create for me.

-I realized the huge lack of and deep need for other women and men to have this information and made the decision to become a sex therapist.
+I realized the huge lack of and deep need for other women, men, and couples to have this information and made the decision to become a sex therapist.

 Read more about what a sex therapist does here (And, no, we don't have sex with our clients if that's what you're thinking!
 Geez, get your head out of the gutter....)